jaredwray/contrib/README.md

 ## Next steps

-1. Get Auth0 login and sign-up working
+1. Allow fans to login
-2. Get a default theme to flesh out UI look
 3. Work on the Athlete, Fan and Auction models & get some realistic sample data setup
 4. Create pages to show the Auctions
-5. Allow fans to login
 6. Allow fans to bid